Why is the Jamesport Meeting House so important?

 Somehow this remarkable building has survived when all the other early churches in the area have been replaced, often several times, over the centuries.
 The Jamesport Meeting House has been modified and altered, most significantly in 1859 when it was enlarged and a steeple was added to the original simple Puritan structure.
 It has long ceased to be the only church in Riverhead Town, but it is still – 286 years later – the centerpiece of the Jamesport community and the centerpiece of the Jamesport Hamlet Historic District created in 2006 by the Town Board and an individually designated town landmark – and since 2009 is listed on the National Register of Historic Places.

-And, now the community has come together again to save this venerable building – just as it did in 1731 to build it.
-Community members formed a Preservation Trust, obtained financing from the community to purchase the building and closed on the transaction in 2008.
-Community members have donated their time and resources to make this possible.
-Community businesses have donated equipment, labor, expertise and professional services help make the acquisition possible and to start the restoration process.
-Much hard work lies ahead, and much money needs to be raised, but the Jamesport Meeting House is not safely back in community hands!
+In 2008 the community come together again to save this venerable building – just as it did in 1731 to build it.
+Community members formed a Preservation Trust and obtained financing from the community to purchase the building.
+Since then community members have donated their time and resources to make restoration and rehabilitation of this resource possible.
+Community businesses have donated equipment, labor, expertise and professional services.
+Suffolk County and the Robert David Lion Gardner Foundation provided grant funding.
+Much hard work lies ahead, and much money needs to be raised, but the Jamesport Meeting House is now safely back in community hands and serving the people of the North Fork and the rest of Suffolk County!